Proximify/packman/README.md

 **Note:** If the `symlinkDir` value is set, the committed `composer.json`, it should be given as a relative path (either `../` or `~/`).
 By doing that, other members of your team will be able to have a similar configuration for them.
 If you don't expect other team members to also use symlink repositories, you should set the `symlinkDir` value in the local `packman/packman.json` file, which is in `.gitignore` by default.
 Alternatively, you can set the its value in the global `~/.composer/composer.json`.

+> Make sure that the composer.json files at "../repo-name1" and "../repo-name2" set "name" to "my-org/repo-name1" and "my-org/repo-name2", respectively.
+In other words, the name of a package is defined by its composer file and not by the path to its repo.

 ### Manual symlink repositories

 If you prefer defining your symlink repositories explicitly, it's a good idea to define them in the **global** composer settings.
 In that way, you don't have to remember to remove the repository specs from each local `composer.json` that needs it.